 Talent agency CAA drops Ye after antisemitic posts

-Hollywood talent powerhouse Creative Artists Agency has cut ties with Kanye West, now legally known as Ye, following a series of antisemitic remarks.
+Hollywood talent powerhouse Creative Artists Agency has cut ties with Kanye West, now legally known as Ye, following a series of antisemitic remarks by the artist.

 The agency has officially dropped the rapper as a client, a source familiar with the matter confirmed to CBS MoneyWatch.